frkr/tesseract-ui/README.md

 # Tesseract UI

-> Application main language is English
+> Application main language is Portugues Brasil

 - [All Project Documentation and Specifications](./SPEC.md)